Welcome To Furness Economic Development Forum

 The Delivery Plan is a rolling forward list of priorities which has widespread buy-in across the business, local government, voluntary and health sectors.
 (See www.fedf.co.uk or Twitter @fedfsupplychain).

-– skills for the future;
+– education, employment and skills for the future;

-– infrastructure modernisation including business park development;
+– infrastructure modernisation including business park developments and improving housing choice;

-– environmental enhancement.
+– quality of life enhancement.

 FEDF is currently delivering projects in partnership with Cumbria Chamber of Commerce (some supplier support) and Furness College(apprenticeship bursaries for sme sized firms).It also works with Department for International Trade and is part of an officials Support Group acting on behalf of FEDF comprising officers of FEDF, Barrow Council, Furness College and Bae Systems with help from Cumbria Council,South Lakeland Council.